OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/references/namespaced-enumerations.md

 This field is used to indicate the type of fee/charge to be applied to the payment-order.

-The enumerated values specified by Open Banking align with the OBIE Open Data Standard.
+The enumerated values specified by Open Banking align with the OBL Open Data Standard.

 This enumeration consists of a subset of the fees and charges identified in the Open Data Standard.
 The subset is limited to fees and charges associated with payments.